ZacharyJWyman/What-Makes-a-Song-Popular-/README.md

 After normalizing the repsonse variable we must take a look at the predictors To get the most accurate model we want to ensure that the skewness of numerical features are in the range -0.5 - 0.5.
 If not we will use a Box-Cox transformation to normalize, allowing more flexibility and increased accuracy.
 For our model, we perform Box-Cox transformations on speechiness, liveness, and instrumentalness.

 ![skewness](https://user-images.githubusercontent.com/64059855/92413878-ea3a2b80-f106-11ea-9676-93043a1474a8.PNG)

+After normalizing the data, we took a random sample (80%) from the data.
+To get an initial estimate, Linear, Gradient Boosting, XGB, Ridge, and Random Rorest regressions were used.
+The Random Forest regressor performed the best and so we initialized it as our meta regressor in stacking.
+When stacking we used Linear, Gradient Boosting, XGB, and Ridge regressions as our base level models and then our meta-model trained on the outputs of the base model.